Anglers reunite! Trout season opens on Rotorua lakes Thursday morning

 Tauranga Anglers club captain Stuart Vaughan said the start of the trout fishing season was something fly fishers looked forward to all year.

-"For those that fish the back country it's fairly exciting because they're getting into water that hasn't been fished for three or four months.
+"For those who fish the back country, it's fairly exciting because they're getting into water that hasn't been fished for three or four months.
 There will be a few of them heading out for that and plenty of others heading to the three trophy lakes in Rotorua, Tarawera, Rotoiti and Okataina with their boats.

 "It is a pretty social event for some, especially the boat fishing and clubs.
 You'll find the majority of the guys who are fly fishing are on the river by themselves, doing their thing and looking for a bit of solitude.